bxservice/idempiere-rest-docs/docs/api-guides/batch.md

 - You can include various types of requests in the same batch, including creation, update, deletion, and even running processes.
 - You can create base data (like business partners) and use them in later requests (e.g., creating orders) within the same batch request.
-- If any of the requests fail, everything is rollback and an error is returned.